POETRY

 Marilyn Chandler Mcentyre

-Readers are invited to consider what caregivers and medical professionals may learn from poetry by patients.
-It offers reflections on poetry as a particularly apt vehicle for articulating the often isolating experiences of pain, fatigue, changed life rhythms, altered self-understanding, embarrassment, resistance, and acceptance.
+Readers are invited to consider what caregivers and medical professionals may learn from poetry written by patients.
+Patient Poets offers reflections on poetry as a particularly apt vehicle for articulating the isolating experiences of pain, fatigue, changed life rhythms, altered self-understanding, embarrassment, resistance, and acceptance.